loicoudot/java4cpp-sample/README.md

 1. Download a copy of the project from git.
 1. Generate proxies : type `mvn install` in the root directory.
-1. Create a C++ eclipse project and add all files from the cpp directory.
+1. Open the Xcode 5 project inside macosx directory or Visual Studio 10 project inside win32 directory.
 1. Build and Run !

 ### Prerequisite ###

- - Mac OS X
+ - Mac OS X with Xcode 5 or later / Windows with Visual Studio 10 or later
- - Eclipse with JDT and CDT plugins
  - A Java installation (JRE or JDK, 1.6 minimum)
  - Maven command line tools (and internet connection)